Li Jiang (born 764): After chancellorship

 After Li Jiang's removal from chancellorship, he continued to give Emperor Xianzong advice.
-For example, soon thereafter, he suggested that Huigu's proposal of having a Tang princess marry Huigu's Baoyi Khan, which Emperor Xianzong had declined previously due to the expenses involved, should be accepted, to further affirm the alliance between Tang and Huigu.
+For example, soon thereafter, he suggested that the Uyghur proposal of having a Tang princess marry the Baoyi Khan, which Emperor Xianzong had declined previously due to the expenses involved, should be accepted, to further affirm the alliance between Tang and the Uyghur khanate.
 His suggestion, however, was not accepted.
 In 815, he was sent out of the capital to serve as the prefect of Hua Prefecture (華州, in modern Weinan), but soon recalled to serve as the minister of defense (兵部尚書, Bingbu Shangshu).
 He later, when his mother died, left governmental service to observe a mourning period for her.
 In 819, he returned to government service and was made the governor of Hezhong Circuit (河中, headquartered in modern Yuncheng, Shanxi), which typically was governed by a military governor, but as the chancellor in power at the time, Huangfu Bo, disliked Li Jiang, Li Jiang was only given a governor title.